- Beginner artificial intelligence interview questions

 1. How does a random forest work?

-Sample answer: A Random Forest is an ensemble method that creates multiple decision trees using different subsets of the data.
+Sample answer: A random forest is an ensemble method that creates multiple decision trees using different subsets of the data.
 Each tree makes a prediction, and the final prediction is either the average (for regression) or the majority vote (for classification).
 This approach helps improve accuracy and reduce overfitting.

-3. What is the purpose of regularization?
+3. What is concept drift?

 4. Explain the concept of principal component analysis